section-engineering-education/engineering-education/content/articles/what-is-netdevops-top-netdevops-tools-for-your-windows-operating-system/index.md

 [Image source](https://devnetsandbox.cisco.com/RM/Diagram/Index/4d0cb9d9-350c-41fd-b4d2-57090155b069?diagramType=Topology)

 The above workflow utilizes Cisco IOx Application Framework, [Gogs](https://gogs.io/), [Drone](https://docs.drone.io/) and [Kubernetes](https://kubernetes.io/) to create a Cisco IoT and Edge Compute application.
-[This toolset](https://devnetsandbox.cisco.com/RM/Diagram/Index/4d0cb9d9-350c-41fd-b4d2-57090155b069?diagramType=Topology) allows you to take code from a repository, build, commit, publish and deploy Docker/container-based images into the [Cisco IOx Application Ecosystem](https://devnetsandbox.cisco.com/RM/Diagram/Index/4d0cb9d9-350c-41fd-b4d2-57090155b069?diagramType=Topology) - all by issuing in a Git commit to your repository.
+[By making a Git commit]((https://devnetsandbox.cisco.com/RM/Diagram/Index/4d0cb9d9-350c-41fd-b4d2-57090155b069?diagramType=Topology)) to your repository, you may take code from a repository, create, commit, publish, and deploy Docker/container-based images into the [Cisco IOx Application Ecosystem](https://devnetsandbox.cisco.com/RM/Diagram/Index/4d0cb9d9-350c-41fd-b4d2-57090155b069?diagramType=Topology).
 It is built to leverage the CI/CD pipeline for your code.

 Here is how the lab model looks like.